 In an economic downturn, modifications can do any of the following:

 - Adjust the performance target.
 In the simplest form, an EBITDA or ROIC target at a particular level is decreased by, let’s say, 20% in contemplation of the impact of COVID-19.
 Another version of this approach could be to adjust report results in light of the disruption posed by COVID-19.
 Flavors of these modifications are the most common in practice.

 - Extend the time to achieve a target.
 Although not particularly common, one approach is to allow an extra six months or year to achieve a target in recognition of how COVID-19 disrupted the global economy.
-An especially practical version of this approach shows up with stock options when terminating executives.
-An option generally has 90 days post-termination to be exercised, which many would say is not appropriate in the midst of an economic disruption like COVID-19.
+An especially practical version of this approach shows up with stock options when terminating executives, but we expect some compensation committees to consider elongating the period to achieve a target.

 - Replace the award with something else.
-A classic example is option exchange, which replace a bundle of underwater options with a smaller quantity of at-the-money options or restricted stock.
+This is less likely to apply to any new grant decisions, so it’s worth noting as a potential response to rash action.
+A classic example is an option exchange, which replaces a bundle of underwater options with a smaller quantity of at-the-money options or restricted stock.
 Another approach we expect to see is replacing performance share units that have an absolute metric with comparable awards that have a relative metric.
-One benefit to the replacement strategy is you gain additional control over how much incremental cost is incurred.
+One benefit to the replacement strategy: additional control over how much incremental cost is incurred.